-The group stand in an inward facing circle and are asked to throw juggling balls amongst the group in a specific order.
+The group stands in an inward-facing circle and is asked to throw juggling balls amongst the group in a specific order.
 As the activity develops more juggling balls are introduced and the pressure to work well as a group increases.

 The objective of this challenge is for the team to work together to navigate a ball around a tarpaulin for as long as possible without the ball falling through a hole or off the tarp completely.

-Starting in a circle, participants connect hands with two others people in the group to form the human knot.
-As a team they must then try to unravel the “human knot” by untangling themselves without breaking the chain of hands.
+Starting in a circle, participants connect hands with two other people in the group to form the human knot.
+As a team, they must then try to unravel the “human knot” by untangling themselves without breaking the chain of hands.

-Working together as a team, the group have to use their bodies to form letters and words.
+Working together as a team, the group has to use their bodies to form letters and words.

 Pairs are connected using the infinite loops, their challenge is to become disconnected from their partner, without removing their hands from the loops or untying the knots.